What is Bauxite?

 - Additionally, Bauxite is also used is some other sectors like rubber, plastic, paint and cosmetics.

-These are some of the popular uses of Bauxite.
+These are some popular uses of Bauxite.
 To know more about properties, the structure of Aluminium you can keep visiting BYJU’s or download our app for interesting content and learning experience.